-You might have realised one of the ironies of a noise limiter is that it can't cut the power to acoustic instruments, even though it might have been acoustic instruments that tripped it in the first place.
+You might have already realised one of the ironies of a noise limiter: it can't cut the power to acoustic instruments, even though it might have been those instruments that tripped the noise limit in the first place.

 There are three totally acoustic instruments at a Down for the Count performance - the drums, the horns (trumpets and saxophones), and the audience.
 Bizarrely, I've heard many stories about the audience being the thing that trips a noise limiter.

 Are you beginning to see why they are nuisance yet?!

 Performing live music or providing a disco at a venue with a noise limiter can be challenging.
 Most noise limiters are properly installed, with a reasonable noise limit; when this happens we can get on with the job, and it may be harder than usual, but with any luck the audience won't know anything about it.

 Will a sound limiter affect Down for the Count's performance at my event?

 We’ve learned how to deal with noise limited venues, and can offer the following advice:

 Before you book a venue, check whether or not they have a noise limiter

 Having a limiter doesn’t mean you can’t have live music or a DJ - but it’s essential you know before you sign on the dotted line!

 Sadly, we’ve lost count of the number of venues who have failed to disclose the fact that they have a limiter at the time of booking - often springing it on you as a nasty surprise the week before your wedding.